OmjanaStudios/XBOX2PC/README.md

 5. Connect an usb controller
 6. Complete the setup

+## Requeriments
+8GB Ram (Minimum)
+AMD Motherboard

+## Warnings
-I DON'T recommend to install this on a REAL COMPUTER, use a vm
+I DON'T recommend to install this on a REAL COMPUTER, use a vm instead.
 Im not responsable by ANY damage you get on your computer.